ublue-os/website/docs/images/bazzite/gaming_guide.md

 ### Lutris

-[A large portion of non-steam games](ttps://lutris.net/games) can be easily installed by searching for it and using Lutris scripts.
+[A large portion of non-steam games](https://lutris.net/games) can be easily installed by searching for it and using Lutris scripts.

 ![image](https://github.com/ublue-os/website/assets/121328689/ff54c7e4-3b1f-4742-9528-a7db93d33ea5)
 ![image](https://github.com/ublue-os/website/assets/121328689/046c2c98-5d71-4599-9a73-672b753631ea)

 However if your game is not listed or has a broken script, you can manually add the executable.
-Here is an example of what your game options should look like, roughly.
+Here is an example of what your game options should roughly look like.

 ![image](https://github.com/ublue-os/website/assets/121328689/3a2a09cd-2597-49ba-8e3a-c8f152284ba2)